SteveJustin1963/tec-BIT-BANG/README.md

-# 16.2-tecBang
+# tec-Bang
-Bit Bang Serial without UART, use a free port and USB to TTL serial converter cables.
-FT232R chip is in cable.
+A Bit Bang Serial for the TEC-1 without UART

+Use a free IO line and USB-TTL cable with embedded FT232R chip